 Crime Lab: Forensic Sciences

-My name is Dr. Cecelia Crouse and I am the Director of the Palm Beach Sheriff’s Crime Laboratory.
+My name is Tate Yeatman and I am the Director of the Palm Beach Sheriff’s Crime Laboratory.
 The Crime Laboratory has been a forensic science service provider for over fifty years for the citizens of Palm Beach County including direct services to twenty seven law enforcement agencies, the county school systems, contract municipalities and federal or state agencies when requested.
 The staff generates forensic reports and testifies to the results for the judicial system.

 The Crime Laboratory offers forensic services in seven different scientific disciplines within the Technical Services Division and the Forensic Sciences Division.